shierve/NEM-voting-specifications/README.md

 ### Poll index scalability

 As the number of polls increases the time taken to load all the poll headers from the poll index increases.
 In the future if the poll index gets too big to be loaded in a reasonable time some decision will have to be made.
 For example changing the default poll index to a new one or limiting the maximum amount of polls loaded.

+### Finding the last valid block for a poll efficiently

+The poll information message that is stored in the Poll Account, as described in this document contains a timestamp in milliseconds since the unix epoch.
+For a finished poll we need to find the last block that was harvested before the end timestamp of the poll.
+All transactions contain a timestamp, but this timestamp shouldn't be relied upon.
+It is better to use the block at which they were confirmed.
+When we want to do this we find a problem: there is no easy way to know which was the last block before a given timestamp.
+So we will essentially have to request a bunch of blocks to the nis until we find the target.
+This is temporally costly, so we will try as much as we can to reduce the amount of blocks we request.

+To solve this we need to take into account some information:
+1. The target block is such that its timestamp is less or equal than the target timestamp, and the timestamp of the next block is above it.
+2. All the blocks are sorted, so the timestamp of a block will be always higher than that of the previous block
+3. The interval between blocks is not completely random, blocks take an average of 60 seconds to be confirmed.

+The most crucial information of all is the fact that we know the blocks are sorted.
+If they were not sorted this problem would be intractable since the best we could do is to check every single one until we find it.

+The first algorithm that comes to mind when searching a sorted list is a binary search.
+In a binary search you try the middle element, if it is lower than the target then you know the target is not on the left, if it is higher then it is not in the right.
+We do this until we find the exact block.
+The maximum amount of blocks that we will have to request to the nis in the worst case is log2(h) + 1 where h is the current height of the blockchain.
+As of the time of writing this the height is 1546730, so the worst case is we request for 21 blocks.
+This is ok and will take about 20 seconds.
+But we can do much better.
+We are ignoring an important piece of information: the average block time is 60 seconds, so instead of just asking for the middle element each time it is a far better strategy to estimate a block by calculating the block that should be expected to have the target timestamp if the blocks were always exactly 60 seconds.
+This will not always immediately get the right block because block times fluctuate, but it will get you much closer than blindly guessing the middle one.
+So we estimate a block and check which side the target must be on, and then reestimate from the current block.
+If the estimation is beyond a point we know is impossible, then we set it at the first possible block, so the two walls get tighter, just as in the binary search, but with better guessing.
+With this method we reduce the amount of requested blocks by a lot, averaging about 6 blocks requested each time.
+This is executed in about 7 seconds which is really good considering the huge search space we are given.

+To save another request or two it is also a good idea to save the blocks we already requested, so if we need it again we won't have that additional request.
+This will save at most 2 seconds or so, but it is something.

 ### Importance score requests